General Leave of Absence and Family/Medical Leave Act

 If an employee is placed on leave, it is the employee's responsibility to notify the department in advance when he or she is able to return to work.
 Before returning, the University requires the evidence of the employee's fitness for duty be presented to the Campus Human Resource Director.
 In the event of any question concerning the employee's condition, the University may require that the employee be examined by a physician or other specialist selected by the University.

 Vacation and sick time do not accrue during any unpaid portion of a leave of absence.
 An exempt or non-exempt staff employee does not accrue vacation and sick hours while on a Short-Term Disability leave, beginning after the 10-day elimination (waiting) period.
 Short-Term Disability benefits begin on the 11th day out for an eligible illness or disability that prevents them from working.
 Staff will start accruing Vacation and Sick hours only when they are released by their physician to return to work to active status.
+Refer to the Short-Term Disabilty Policy for additional details.

 During the unpaid portion of a general leave, there is no University contribution to the premium cost (unless the unpaid leave is to perform service in the uniformed services for less than 31 days as indicated under USERRA).
 Health insurance will remain in force during the unpaid portion of the leave only if the employee makes arrangements with the Benefits Office of the Human Resource Department to pay the premiums directly.
 If an employee is on FMLA leave, health insurance will remain in effect for the duration of the FMLA leave, provided the employee portion of the group premium is paid.
 The length of time insurance can be maintained is determined by the specific insurance contract and COBRA requirements.